GoogleChrome/web.dev/content/reliable/precache-with-workbox/index.md

 the service worker is installing.
 This is referred to as "precaching".
 Precaching makes it possible to serve cached files to the browser without going to the network.
-Use precaching for critical assets that your site needs even when offline: main page, styles, fallback image, essential scripts…
+Use precaching for critical assets that your site needs even when offline: main page, styles, fallback image and essential scripts.

 ## Why should you use Workbox?